 The Avenues, too, is a historically important area of Salt Lake City.
 It is here where the first cathedral in Utah was built.
 Known as the Cathedral of Madeleine, its construction was ordered by the first bishop in the city.

-Historic records show that Salt lake City was the fifth city in the world to benefit from centralised electricity!
+Historic records show that Salt Lake City was the fifth city in the world to benefit from centralized electricity!

 The Salt Lake City Power Heat and Light Company was established all the way back in 1880!

 18. The city is well known for its trolley cars.

 Trolley Square in the city is so-named thanks to the fact that it’s a hub for trolley car transportation, again reliant on the central electricity.

 19. The big Capitol is over 100 years old.

 The Capitol Building is large, impressive, and strikingly white.
 It’s easily recognizable by locals and was built from 1912 to 1916.

 20. There’s a lot of local granite in the architecture.

 Both the Capitol Building and the Temple of Worship in the Square are made from granite mined at Little Cottonwood Canyon.